18F/handbook/_pages/about-us/offices/washington-dc.md

 ### Register for building badge swipe access as a non-GSA federal employee?

 Federal employees who work for agencies other than GSA can register their PIV cards to open doors and turnstiles at 1800 F by visiting the GSA security office.
 OMA Security is located in the basement in **room B338**.
-Office hours are Monday &ndash; Thursday from 7:00 am &ndash; 3:30 pm.
+Office hours are Monday--Thursday from 7:00am--3:30pm.
 This is particularly useful for biking as it will allow your PIV card to open the courtyard doors from the parking lot.

 ### Request a basement locker?